“I Find That This Music Sucks!” — Larry Merchant Visits Leave it in the RinG Radio – Talks De La Hoya and Tyson

 Merchant: “Well, the famous… it’s no secret that the famous issue with De la Hoya was when I made a comment about [Oscar's] music, and the comment was in relationship to the fact that, not just… now I have to admit that myself, I’m supposed to know about words, and I’m supposed to know that not everything is taken in the context of the full paragraph that you said it in, but that De la Hoya, who was a challenger… [switching gears] for a guy who had been an Olympic gold medalist himself, and had been a star attraction, and had been on many HBO broadcast, [Pernell] “Sweet Pea” Whitaker… now, Whitaker was in the second place in this promotion, it was almost like he was the challenger.
 A long time champion!
 And in that context I said, ‘I find that this music sucks.’
 Now, I think, it was the wrong word to use because it provoked an emotional response, and I was wrong, and I apologized later.
 And Oscar De la Hoya, at the time, his promoter was trying to get him to be more popular with Mexican fans, who didn’t particularly love him etc… But [HBO] stood by me, and it was the same thing with Tyson.
 When we were calling attention to all of the distractions that seemed to be distracting him outside of the ring.
 Not in wanting to just diss him, or to just exploit some sensational story… it was in the context of a young fighter, who seemed to be distracted from what he does, and what got him there.
 And sure enough, eventually, it contributed to his downfall.
 But at the time, after he lost to Buster Douglas, and then tried to regain the championship through his promoter, and through a corrupt sanctioning organization… trying to overturn a knockout.
 So I had a few words to say about that, and not just on air.
 I actually testified at a hearing where that was being adjudicated.
 And testifying to the effect, that the promoters and the sanctioning group were trying to win outside the ring, what they lost inside the ring.
 So there were people around Tyson who were trying to egg him on, to show that he could still have the power to shake things up, and they tried to get HBO to take me off of his fights.
 And HBO said to him, ‘we’re paying you an awful lot of money to fight, you cannot tell us how to do our fights.’
 Now, just think of a network… [Tyson] was like a franchise to HBO.
 They were selling a tremendous amount of subscriptions to HBO for Tyson fights.
 And unlike a normal network, which there have been a number of occasions where announcers and commentators have been literally kicked off events because of that FRANCHISE… the Masters Tournament, pro football, whatever, which was so important to the network that they weren’t going to jeopardize it.
 So HBO was a different cat in this jungle.
 HBO had a different idea about what all of their television was, and that included their coverage of sports.
 So I was fortunate, that the way I saw this colorful and sometimes corrupt world, was the way that they were happy to have it portrayed.
 But the promoters, and the managers, and the fighters often gave them grief for what I was saying.
 And [HBO] didn’t care, so I was lucky to have them.”

-DownLoad LIITR Free Google store app. to your phone today !
+DownLoad LIITR Free Google store app. or iphone app to your phone today !